Individual Insurance Plans in Canada

 How Much Does It Cost?

-2026 Estimated monthly premiums for healthy individuals in Canada.
+2026 Hypothetical monthly premiums for illustrative purposes.

 Insurance TypeAverage Monthly Cost